bnb-chain/greenfield-storage-provider/docs/modules/common/proto.md

   string bucket_name = 2;

   // visibility means the bucket is private or public. if private, only bucket owner or grantee can read it,
-  // otherwise every greenfield user can read it.
+  // otherwise every mechain user can read it.
   VisibilityType visibility = 3;

   // payment_address defines an account address specified by bucket owner to pay the read fee.
 Default: creator